Nonye2K3/chia/Block-Format.md

 Signatures are all combined into a single signature for each block.

 The current specification for BLS signatures used is [this one](https://github.com/Chia-Network/bls-signatures/blob/master/SPEC.md), but there is a plan to switch to the [IETF/blockchain standard](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-00) when it is stable and implemented.

+The next document in the tutorial is [Network Architecture](https://github.com/Chia-Network/chia-blockchain/wiki/Network-Architecture).